 - Minnesota truck route and truck limit regulations are generally in Chapter 169 of Minnesota Statute, but mostly within Subch.
 169.80. - It appears that "Truck Route" is only defined, explained, or mentioned in Minnesota Statute once s.
 169.87 Subd.
-1(e). - WHAT IS THE REF IN STATUTE GRANTING AUTHORITY TO LOCAL JURISDICTIONS TO ESTABLISH TRUCK ROUTES? - Highways in Minnesota that trucks are by law automatically allowed to operate on include U.S. Trunk Highways (UST), Minnesota Trunk Highways (MNT), County State Aid Highways (CSAH), and Municipal State Aid Streets (MSAS). - Map ??? displays the roads which trucks are allowed to legally operate within the MIC area. - Map ??? displays the existing designated truck routes within the MIC area.
+1(e). - A reference in Statute granting authority to local jurisdictions to establish truck routes was not found, nor was known to TRS Committee members. - Highways in Minnesota that trucks are by law automatically allowed to operate on include U.S. Trunk Highways (UST), Minnesota Trunk Highways (MNT), County State Aid Highways (CSAH), and Municipal State Aid Streets (MSAS).